Table Mountain, South Africa

 Figures of visitors from Table Mountain, Cape Town, South Africa

-Figures of visitors sharing the rocky top of Table Mountain
+Figures of visitors sharing the rocky summit of Table Mountain

 But, we had planned to climb Lion's Head in time to enjoy the panoramic Table Mountain in the ultimate twilight.
 So we hurried down one of the last cable cars and pointed to the hill.
 By that time, a platoon of other trekkers were fighting for the two marked trails.

-We make a mistake and go for the longest and most disingenuous.
+We make a mistake and we get involved in the most dissimulated and long way.
 Error forces us to climb the mountain at a cruel pace.
-We reached the heights drenched in sweat and our hearts breaking into a laugh we thought humanly impossible.
+We reached the top drenched in sweat and with our hearts racing at a rate we thought humanly impossible.
 In any case, we were in the most central of the city's panoramic points.

-Table Mountain from the top of Lion's Head, Cape Town, South Africa
+Table Mountain seen from the top of Lion's Head, Cape Town, South Africa

 Evening surrounds Table Mountain, seen from the top of Lion's Head.

-Until the darkness settled, we twirled on that lush lion's head over and over again, panting, exhausted, indecisive about what impressed us the most and we wanted to record such monstrous scenarios.
+Until the pitch set, we circled over that exuberant lion's head countless times, panting, exhausted, undecided about what impressed us most and what we wanted to record of such monstrous scenarios.

 More information about Table Mountain and tips for discovering it on the Cape Town Tourism website (in English).